Contact process on a dynamical long range percolation: Introduction

 for all $e\in \cE$.
 As initial distribution we choose $\bfB_0\sim \pi$, where $\pi$ is the invariant law of $\bfB$ which means that the events $(\{e\in \bfB_t\})_{e\in \cE}$ are independent and $\Pw(e\in \bfB_t)=\hat{p}_{e}$ for all $e\in \cE$ and $t\geq 0$.

+We will in particular be interested in the behavior of our process when we scale the percolation and speed kernels.
+For this we will assume that they are of the form

+for all $e\in \cE$ for some $\gamma>0$ and $q\in(0,1]$ and fixed kernels $(p_e)_{e\in \cE}\subset[0,1]$ and $(v_e)_{e\in \cE}\subset(0,\infty)$.
 A long range percolation model assigns to every edge $e\in\cE$ independently the state of being open with probability $\hat{p}_e$ and otherwise closed.
 The term "dynamical" means that we update the state of every edge $e$ as time evolves.
 This is done independently for every edge $e=\{x,y\}$ at update speed $\hat{v}_e$ which depends only on the length $d(x,y)$ of that edge.
-This yields a translation invariant background dynamic.
+This yields a translation invariant background dynamic, where we use that the graph $G$ is transitive.

 Since we are in a long range setting we need some assumptions regarding the flip rates of the background process to ensure that the CPDLP is well-defined.